From best of albums, to using the VH logo, to LPs with the original four (Dave, Eddie, Alex, and Michael), the boys from Van Halen had the look.

 Highlights include the four quadrant rock star formation on Van Halen I, the stark VH logo effect of Van Halen II and the Best Of: Volume One, the baby angel rippin’ a pack of smokes on 1984, and the Atlas pose on Van Halen’s 5150.

-The Van Halen logo
+The Van Halen logo as album art

 The iconic VH winged logo is known worldwide to fans of the band.
 However, despite what you may think, the Van Halen logo is only featured on six of their sixteen total albums (studio, live, compilation).